All financial institutions servicers want their homeowners to have a pleasant experience working with them.

 Most current servicing tech doesn’t allow integration with other platforms—or if they do offer it, it’s clunky.
 Lack of intuitive tech puts more work on employees than necessary.

 So, not only does this lack of inter-platform communication result in weeks-long account inquiry issues—it also increases financial risk for all parties involved.
-For example, borrowers who have (or will have) the money to pay in full and on time shouldn’t be subject to fees.
+For example, homeowners who have (or will have) the money to pay in full and on time shouldn’t be subject to fees.
 Nor should any servicer or institution be on the hook for unpaid mortgage payments.

 And yet, if your servicing system, payment gateway, and Plaid are all working independently, then occasionally, your system will try to pull payment from an account without sufficient funds.